 Abbreviation for “Secure Shell.”
 Protocol suite providing encryption for network services like remote login or remote file transfer.

 Acronym for “Secure Sockets Layer.”
-Established industry standard that encrypts the channel between a web browser and web server to ensure the privacy and reliability of data transmitted over this channel.
+Industry standard that encrypts the channel between a web browser and web server.
+Now superseded by TLS.
 See TLS.

 Also called “dynamic packet filtering.”
 Firewall capability that provides enhanced security by keeping track of the state of network connections.
 Programmed to distinguish legitimate packets for various connections, only packets matching an established connection will be permitted by the firewall; all others will be rejected.